 Exploring central London

 and explore one of the most famous cities in the world.
-Make it a day to remember.
-Create your own tour or take one of the official ones by bike, boat, bus or on foot.
-When you are finished getting acquainted with the city, enjoy a musical at one of the world famous theatres, indulge in a spot of retail therapy, check out some museums and family-friendly attractions or visit the stadium of your favourite team.
+Make it a day to remember by creating your own tour.
+Or take one of the official ones by bike, boat, bus or on foot.
+When you’re finished getting acquainted with the city, enjoy a musical show at one of the world famous theatres, indulge in a spot of retail therapy, check out the renowned museums and family-friendly attractions or visit the stadium of your favourite team.

 .
-This entitles you free entry to over 60 visitor centres and museums, as well as fast-track entry to some of the most popular ones so you do not have to queue.
+This provides free entry to over 60 visitor centres and museums, as well as fast-track entry to some of the most popular ones so you won’t have to queue.
 Combine this with an Oyster Travel Card

-Take yourself of a self-guided tour and you will see the city from your own perspective, skip the things that don’t interest you and use your time to discover those that capture your interest.
-Explore details you could miss on a mass tour like the ornate decoration of the buildings and the grand scale of your surroundings.
-You can for example stroll from Hyde Park, to Buckingham Palace, towards the River Thames, Big Ben and Westminster, then continue onwards to Covent Garden.
+Take yourself on a self-guided tour and you’ll see the city from your own perspective.
+Skip the things that don’t interest you and use your time to discover those that capture your attention.
+Explore details you could miss on a mass tour, like the ornate decoration of the buildings and the grand scale of your surroundings.
+Wander past all the major sights, from Hyde Park to Buckingham Palace, then towards the River Thames, Big Ben and Westminster, continuing onwards to Covent Garden.

 London moves at a fast pace.
-To slow this down take a cruise along the River Thames.
-Spice up the trip and enjoy a lunch, tea or dinner while floating across the water.
-If looking for speed, head on an adrenaline-fuelled RIB boat tour or for a trip you will never forget, join London Duck Tours
+Calm things down with a cruise along the River Thames, and enjoy lunch, tea or dinner while floating across the water.
+If it’s speed you’re after, head on an adrenaline-fuelled RIB boat tour, or take a trip you’ll never forget on London Duck Tours

 on Leicester Square.